benjpac/playwright_playground/README.md

 ### verify-account.spec.ts

 More playright vscode extension fun.
 Test explorer gives great control on running tests in various modes (run, debug, and continuous which I have not tested yet)

+Realized that success page requires keyboard event to trigger success page. fill() just adds the value. type() works. press() works.

+Test recorder feature kind of sucks.
+I end up spending more time debugging code I wouldn't have written in the first place.
+I do learn things in the process, so it's still somewhat useful from an educational standpoint.